adamslab-ub/GNN-ReCo-Benchmark/readme.md

 ## Contact

-For any questions or issues, please contact [your email].
+For any questions or issues, please contact fliu23@buffalo.edu.